wilfred11/ipw/README.md

 ![love](https://github.com/user-attachments/assets/786f5e23-2310-44af-8378-469f85dec081)

 This graph shows the distribution of propensity scores over the treated and untreated group after weighting.
 The distribution shows a balanced distribution, which is good.
 If a given propensity value only has a density only in the treated distribution and not the control (or vice-versa), it is a warning sign that the groups might not be fully comparable to support a causal claim.
-Though it might also suggest the model overfitted.
+Though it might also suggest the model is overfitted.
 Therefore, it is worth to also examine the plot on a validation set if possible.

 ![weight_distri](https://github.com/user-attachments/assets/da9efc78-4061-4c11-994d-668527c69097)